hthanhtam09/WordyWay/README.md

 2. **View Vocabulary**: Browse vocabulary items with filtering and search options
 3. **Practice Pronunciation**: Click the pronunciation button (🔊) to hear words spoken
 4. **Import Data**: Use the CSV import feature to add new vocabulary
-5. **Filter & Search**: Use category/difficulty filters and search to find specific words
+5. **Filter & Search**: Use category filters and search to find specific words

 ## Development